GrottoPress/shield/docs/06-LOGIN.md

 1. Actions:

+   - `Shield::Logins::Delete`
+   - `Shield::Logins::Destroy`
    - `Shield::Logins::Index`

-   `Shield::Logins::Index` is useful for listing all active logins of the current user.
+   `Shield::Logins::*` is useful for listing or deleting active logins of the current user.